Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 Homeless Outreach

-Through the outreach of the CalWORKs Homeless Case Managers (HCM), service coordination for homeless CalWORKs families receiving DCFS Family Maintenance (FM) services (court or voluntary), are conducted in consultation with the CSW.
+Through the outreach of the case-carrying GSW, service coordination for homeless CalWORKs families receiving DCFS Family Maintenance (FM) services (court or voluntary) are conducted in consultation with the CSW.

 A family is counted as a DPSS CalWORKs Assistance Unit (AU) and is considered homeless when the family: